JeffLIrion/python-androidtv/README.rst

 Acknowledgments
 ---------------

-This is based on `python-firetv <https://github.com/happyleavesaoc/python-firetv>`_ by happyleavesaoc and the `androidtv component for Home Assistant <https://github.com/a1ex4/home-assistant/blob/androidtv/homeassistant/components/media_player/androidtv.py>`_ by a1ex4, and it depends on `python-adb <https://github.com/google/python-adb>`_ and `pure-python-adb <https://github.com/Swind/pure-python-adb>`_.
+This is based on `python-firetv <https://github.com/happyleavesaoc/python-firetv>`_ by happyleavesaoc and the `androidtv component for Home Assistant <https://github.com/a1ex4/home-assistant/blob/androidtv/homeassistant/components/media_player/androidtv.py>`_ by a1ex4, and it depends on the Python packages `adb-shell <https://github.com/JeffLIrion/adb_shell>`_ (which is based on `python-adb <https://github.com/google/python-adb>`_) and `pure-python-adb <https://github.com/Swind/pure-python-adb>`_.